-The research interests of members of the Group are well aligned with the research themes and cross-cutting topics of the Kent Interdisciplinary Research Centre in Cyber Security (KirCCS).
+The research interests of members of the Group are well aligned with the research themes and cross-cutting topics of the Institute of Cyber Security for Society (iCSS).
 If you need advice on PhD topics please contact the Head of Group, Shujun Li.

 Our Cyber Security capabilities are organised into four main research themes: